-- a.)
-Retiree receives health and dental benefits through the PEBB Retiree Program for up to seven (7) years, or until the employee reaches age 65, whichever comes first.
-The SOU employer premium contribution amount is fixed at the full cost for the employee or employee/spouse tier effective the first of the following month after employee benefits terminate, which is the month after retirement.
-If the cost of health insurance increases beyond this total maximum SOU employer premium contribution amount, the retiree is responsible for the difference (typically through a third party administrator).
-Accepting other employment that offers comparable health benefits cancel the University's obligation to provide health benefits.
-It shall be a condition of the receipt of the University's health benefits that the retiree must inform the University whether or not they have accepted other employment that offers comparable health benefits.
-If a retiree dies before the end of the effective period of the health benefits, their dependents will receive health benefits, as described above, until the effective period is completed. - b.)
-Retiree waives the benefit identified in a) above, and receives in return a one-time cash settlement equivalent to 25% of the projected cost for health benefits being waived.
-Should the retiree return to work in a benefitseligible position, benefits continue to be waived, until the employee reaches the age of 65.
-This option does not preclude retiree self-enrollment into eligible Federal and State benefit programs, including the PEBB Retiree Program until age 65.
+a.)
+Retirees are offered medical, dental and vision benefits through the PEBB Retiree Program for up to seven (7) years, or until the employee is eligible for Medicare, whichever comes first.
+The maximum employer premium contribution amount is fixed at the full cost for the employee or employee+spouse tier at the time the faculty member elects coverage through the PEBB Retiree Program (per retiree's plan rates in place at the time of coverage elections.
+If the cost of health insurance increases beyond this total maximum employer premium contribution amount, the retiree is responsible for the difference (PEBB typically administers the PEBB Retiree Program through a third party).
+Accepting any other comparable group health benefits cancels the University's obligation to provide retiree health benefits.
+It shall be a condition of the receipt of the University's health benefits that the retiree must inform the University if they have accepted any other comparable group health benefits.
+If a retiree dies before the end of the effective period of the health benefits, their dependents may receive health benefits, as provided by the plan.

+b.)
+Retiree may waive the benefit identified in a) above, and receive in return a one-time cash settlement equivalent to 25% of the projected cost for health benefits being waived based on the PEBB Composite rate at the time of retirement.
+Should the retiree return to work in a benefits- eligible position, benefits continue to be waived, until the employee reaches the age of Medicare eligibility.
+This option does not preclude retiree self-enrollment into eligible Federal and State benefit programs as allowed by those plans.

 Section F, Security.
-During a period of program reduction or financial exigency, the University agrees to provide faculty who have relinquished their appointment and are on a fixed-term appointment with the same protections as their prior ongoing appointment.
-The fact that they relinquished their appointment during the last three (3) years will not change their seniority, length of service, or any other protection guaranteed to their peers.
+During a period of program adjustment, program reduction, or financial exigency, the University agrees to provide faculty who have relinquished their appointment and are on a fixed-term appointment with the same seniority, length of service, or any other protection guaranteed to their fixed term peers.